RukayatAde/credit_risk_classification./README.md

 print the classification report.

-Question: How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
+**Question** : How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

-Answer:
+**Answer** :
-for Logistic Regression Model with the Original Data
+**For Logistic Regression Model with the Original Data**

 The prediction for healthy loan is 100% as the precision is the same with the actual one.
 But there is slight difference between the predicted high risk loan and the actual, as the actual is 89% while the precision is 87%.

 The accuracy score is 99%.

+**For Logistic Regression Model with the resampled Data**

+The precision for the healthy loan is 1.00, this shows 100% accuracy of the predicted healthy loan

+And the precision for the high risk loan is 0.87, showing 87% accuracy of the predicted high risk loan

+The accuracy score is 100%, showing perfect prediction of this model.